 Be Aware!
 Do not feed your cat anything before consulting with veterans.
 Also, avoid feeding them forcefully.

-If your cat is constantly scratching and unusually pawing, it might have skin irritation.
+And in case your cat constantly scratches and unusually paws, it might have skin irritation.
 Wash the affected parts with soap water.

 If the procedure does not help, provide your cat shower with lukewarm water and soap.

 The severity of Kalanchoe poisoning is directly proportional to the parts consumed, while the recovery period is directly proportional to the level of poisoning.

 Besides, the recovery process is also highly influenced by care, nutrition supplies, hydration, and timely medication.

 Hence, ensure to provide your cat with the best care for faster recovery.